Diwali is almost here! It’s T-3 as I write and heading into T-2. Need I say more?

 Yields 20 medium-sized ladoos.

-Next, you’ll have to roast the besan.
-For this put a heavy bottomed pan/wok on medium high heat.
+One option, which I’ve used for many years is to dry roast the besan by itself.
+Put a heavy bottomed pan/wok on medium high heat.
 Then add besan to it and start stirring and turning.
 The most crucial part of ladoo making is this first step.
 Besan will start heating up quickly, especially the lowest layer closest to heat.
 It’s necessary to stir the flour and keep it moving to avoid burning it.
 Ladoos won’t smell or taste great if the besan used is burnt.

 The best way to know if besan is done is to keep a check on its color.
 It will also become fragrant as it cooks.
 If you see brown particles at the bottom- those are burnt.